microsoft/ELL-models/README.md

 | Softmax            | S |

-The parameters of the various layers will generally be determined by the architecture, but where necessary, parameters may be added in square brackets immediately following the layer abbreviation.
+The parameters of the various layers will generally be determined by the architecture, but where necessary, parameters may be added immediately following the layer abbreviation.
 For instance, a convolutional layer in the 'd' model type uses a 3x3 window for its convolutional layers, except for the last, which uses a 1x1 spatial window.
 The identifier for a full 'd' model would look like:

 ```
-d_I[224x224x3]CMNCMNCMNCMNCMNCMNC[1]A
+d_I224x224x3CMNCMNCMNCMNCMNCMNC1A
 ```

 Since many of the models we use alter the structure of the base model they're inspired by, we need to